Frequently Asked Questions

 What should I do if I plan to move?

 If you are a homeowner or a tenant the procedure is the same.
-Simply call the District office.
+Simply go to the "Customer" tab, "Start/Stop Service" and fill out the appropriate form.
 We will need to know the closing date; new owner/tenant name (if known); and forwarding address information.
-If you are selling your home and going through escrow, the Escrow Company will fax a final bill request to our office.
+If you are selling your home and going through escrow, the Escrow Company will usually fax a final bill request to our office.
 We encourage both the previous and new owner/tenant to call us.

 When and where are the Board meetings?